Skip to main content

 Protection and certification

-An airbag offers the potential of a huge amount more protection than ‘passive’ armour, so why bother with the back and optional chest protectors?
+An airbag offers the potential of more protection than ‘passive’ armour, so why bother with the back and optional chest protectors?
 Well, in the event that the airbag didn’t deploy for whatever reason (maybe after being rear-ended at a junction), having a CE Level 2 back protector means you’ve got the highest level of passive protection always there.
 The standard back protector used (for now at least) in other brands – including the Ixon Vest – is CE Level 1, but the new D3O version is the same 18mm thick, and well ventilated.
-Impressive.

 The optional chest protectors are the lower CE Level 1, but still unique on an In&Motion airbag system and while they do add extra bulk, they’re also a comforting addition that gives even more protection.